fightforthefuture/fight_for_the_future/README.md

 ## License

 Fight for the Future is Copyright © 2011 Fight for the Future.
+It is free software, and may be redistributed under the terms specified in the LICENSE file.